JeanXristianPascua/price-table/README.md

 1. Open `index.html` in a web browser to view the pricing plans.
 2. Modify the `app.css` file to change styles or adjust the layout as needed.
 3. Update the `index.html` file to add more features or modify existing ones.

-## Future Enhancements
-- Add JavaScript for dynamic interactions.
-- Integrate with a backend to handle user sign-ups.
-- Add more pricing plans or customize existing ones further.